Olympic-class ocean liner: Lifeboats

 Each ship could accommodate a maximum of 64 lifeboats.
-However, only 20 boats were installed on Olympic and Titanic during construction to avoid cluttering the deck and provide more space for passengers.
+However, only 20 boats were installed on Olympic and Titanic during construction as Board of Trade regulations did not require them to carry more than 16.
 Shipbuilders of the era envisaged the ocean liner itself as the ultimate lifeboat and therefore imagined that a lifeboat's purpose was that of a ferry between a foundering liner and a rescue ship.
 Despite the low number of lifeboats, both Olympic and Titanic exceeded Board of Trade regulations of the time.
 Following the sinking of Titanic, more lifeboats were added to Olympic.
 Britannic, meanwhile, was equipped with eight huge gantry davits, six along the Boat Deck and two on the Poop Deck at the stern.
 Each contained six lifeboats and were individually powered by electric motors with their own night time illumination.
 In the event that the ship should develop a list and make the lowering of lifeboats impossible along one side, the davits could be manoeuvred to pick up lifeboats from the other side of the deck.